BrianLesko/rpi-tcp-cam-server/readme.md

 # TCP Camera Stream for Raspberry Pi

-The video stream here is easy to implement and came in at about 240ms of latency.
+The video stream here is easy to implement and came in at about 240ms of latency over wifi and 180ms with a direct hostpot hosted on the raspberry pi.
 This repository is one in several aimed at testing the different options for [streaming video from a raspberry pi](https://www.raspberrypi.com/documentation/computers/camera_software.html#tcp) with raspberry pi camera module V3.

 Using the same raspberry pi source for testing UDP resulted in latency between 120ms, but it had the tendency to aggregate a buffer even with no buffer flags.